codeboy47/News-Aggregator/README.md

 6. Now training and testing features are pulled into vectors using TfidfVectorizer.
 7. Due to high dimensional input, feature selection is applied on training and testing features which selects 10% of features that are most powerful.
 8. GridSearchCV is used to identify best parameters for our classifiers.
-9. For validation purpose, check for overfitting to the training set or a data leak.
+9. For validation purpose, overfitting to the training set or a data leak is checked.
 This is acheived by using cross_val_score that estimates the accuracy of a model on the dataset by splitting the data, fitting a model and computing the score 10 consecutive times (with 10 different splits each time).
 10. Final quantitative evaluation of best model is done on testing dataset.

 Note : Here we apply cross_val_score on both training and transformed features(features after using feature selection).